Places Visited: Tehran, Shiraz, Yazd, Meybod, Naein, Isfahan, Kashan, Nushabad, Qom, Tehran

 Experience the very best Iran has to offer on our Special Group Tour.
 Combining all the big-hitting sights with many less well-known destinations, from market towns to mountain villages, our signature journey will help you get under the skin of this fascinating, much-misunderstood country.

-The April 2019 departure is escorted by TransIndus founder and MD, Amrit Singh, as well as an expert, English-speaking guide.
+A fully escorted tour from the UK plus a local expert, English-speaking guide.
 We have scoured Iran over recent years in search of its most compelling monuments, crafts centres and bazaars.
 The result is, we think you’ll agree, an itinerary offering exceptional variety, at a highly competitive price.

 Marvel at the splendour of ancient Persepolis